TylerBHLLC/Epeius/README.md

 ov chat   # in another terminal
 ```

-The official Docker image bundles VikingBot and starts it by default alongside the server and console UI.
-Details: [VikingBot guide](https://docs.Epeius.ai/en/guides/17-vikingbot).
+The official Docker image bundles epeiusBot and starts it by default alongside the server and console UI.
+Details: [epeiusBot guide](https://docs.Epeius.ai/en/guides/17-epeiusbot).

 ## Deploy in production